-This Algorithm Theoretical Basis Document (ATBD) provides a high-level description of the physical basis for the inference of nighttime water/ice cloud optical depth (COD) and Particle Size (CPS) from imagery taken by the Advanced Baseline Imager (ABI).
-The ABI will be flown on the GOES-R series of NOAA geostationary meteorological satellites.
-The COD and CPS will be inferred for all nighttime pixels identified as containing cloud by the GOES ABI cloud type, and for which cloud temperature has been obtained.
+This Algorithm Theoretical Basis Document (ATBD) provides a high-level description of the physical basis for the inference of nighttime water/ice cloud optical depth (COD) and Particle Size (CPS) from imagery taken by the Visible Infrared Imaging Radiometer Suite (VIIRS) and the GOES-R Advance Baseline Imager (ABI).
+The COD and CPS will be inferred for all nighttime pixels identified as containing cloud by the JPSS VIIRS cloud type, and for which cloud temperature has been obtained.
 The COD and CPS are used subsequently to calculate liquid water path (LWP) and ice water path (IWP).
-All of these parameters can be inter-compared with those derived from active measurements from space-born instruments such as CloudSAT and CALIPSO, as well as ground-based sensors such as microwave radiometers.
+These parameters can be inter-compared with those derived from active measurements from space-born instruments such as AMSR2 and CALIPSO, as well as from ground-based sensors such as microwave radiometers and from similar parameters derived from using similar algorithms applied to VIIRS data.